gaurav07ag/call-qc-pipeline/README.md

   for that call
 - `qc_results/qc_log.csv` — one row per call with verdict, reason, and which items need human review.
-Open this in Excel/Google Sheets and filter by verdict to focus your QC team's time.
+Open this in Excel/Google Sheets and filter by verdict to focus your QC team's time.......

 ## 4. Editing the checklist